jackiekazil/mesa/docs/index.rst

    contain the root `toctree` directive.

-Mesa: Agent-based modeling in Python 3+
+Mesa: Agent-based modeling
 ================================

-`Mesa`_ is an Apache2 licensed agent-based modeling (or ABM) framework in Python.
+`Mesa`_ is an Apache2 licensed agent-based modeling (or ABM) framework in Python 3+.

 It allows users to quickly create agent-based models using built-in core components (such as spatial grids and agent schedulers) or customized implementations; visualize them using a browser-based interface; and analyze their results using Python's data analysis tools.
 It's goal is to be the Python 3-based alternative to NetLogo, Repast, or MASON.